-Belfast International Arts Festival, formerly known as Belfast Festival at Queen’s, is the city’s longest running international arts event.
+Belfast International Arts Festival is the city’s longest-running international arts event.

 The mission of Belfast International Arts Festival is to be the preeminent, progressive international arts event within Northern Ireland, actively engaging both global and local communities in the richness and diversity of contemporary arts practice.
 With our partners throughout the entire city, we seek to create a distinctive environment for audiences to enjoy and participate in inspirational and transformative aesthetic experiences from world-class artists, thinkers and leaders.